christopherphan/brightspace-scripts/webwork_grades_to_brightspace/README.md

 ## Purpose

-The Python script ``webwork_grades_to_brightspace.py`` converts a WeBWorK grade export to a format that can be imported by D2L Brightspace.
+The Python script ``webwork_grades_to_brightspace.py`` converts a WeBWorK grade export file to a format that can be imported by D2L Brightspace.

 This script is written for Python 3.